top of page

 5. Avoid Environmental Irritants

-To keep your lungs healthy, try to stay away from air pollution, harmful chemicals, and allergens.
-These things can make lung problems worse or cause new ones.
-Reducing your exposure to them can help keep your lungs safe.
+To keep your lungs healthy, avoid air pollution, harmful chemicals, and things that can cause allergies.
+These things can make lung problems worse or create new ones.
+Staying away from them helps protect your lungs.

 6. Stay Up to Date with Vaccines